hit-pay/android-sdk-example/README.md

 NOTE: If you are looking for online payment acceptance please refer to these REST API [docs](https://hit-pay.com/docs.html)

 ## Example App
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open example app to android studio then run app.

 ## Functionality